 There is a downside to carbon pricing.
 It temporarily exacerbates fuel poverty.

 Many people in the UK struggle to pay their energy or transport bills and a carbon price will inevitably have the initial effect of increasing prices for these.
 Long term, prices will fall because renewable energy is, overall, much cheaper than non-renewable energy.
-But the impact of that is delayed because of the initial cost of installation.
-Costs will also be reduced elsewhere in the economy e.g. through smaller taxation now that carbon pricing is paying for flood defences.
-Nevertheless, in the short term, fuel prices would go up.
+But the impact of that is delayed by the initial cost of installation.

-Avoiding this problem is not hard.
-Some of the revenue from carbon pricing can be returned to bill-payers so that ordinary households are not financially penalized overall.
+Avoiding the problem is not hard.
+Some of the revenue from carbon pricing should be returned to bill-payers so that ordinary households are not financially penalized overall.
 This is revenue recycling.

 Revenue recycling is a central pillar of the Citizens’ Climate Lobby.
 We campaign for it because we believe there can be no transition to a low carbon economy without taking account of the real-world financial impacts of transition on ordinary citizens.